What does Religious Affiliation mean?

 While searching for colleges, when you discover a college is religiously affiliated, are you disinterested or even more excited to send in your application?
 Well, to be honest, the differences among the colleges may not be as significant as you think.

-Some of the best religiously affiliated colleges are given below.
+Below you can find the top 10 religiously affiliated colleges are given below.

 Difference between Religiously Affiliated and Secular Colleges